- Persisting State of IntelliJ IDEA Components

 The implementation of

-PersistentStateComponent works by serializing public fields and bean properties into an XML format.
+PersistentStateComponent works by serializing public fields, annotated private fields and bean properties into an XML format.
 The following types of values can be persisted:

 - numbers (both primitive types, such as int, and boxed types, such as Integer);

 In order to exclude a public field or bean property from serialization, you can annotate the field or getter with the

 Note that the state class must have a default constructor.
 It should return the default state of the component (one used if there is nothing persisted in the XML files yet).